-- Please allocate the same numbers to the images as in the manuscript. - Please put together the picture captions for the figures in the following form: - Artist: work title, dating, (possibly material, size, information such as preliminary drawing, detail, etc.), location and name of the institution which stores the work (possibly also collection / department), inventory number. - For illustrations taken from manuscripts: work title, in: author: manuscript title, place of origin, dating, folio / page (possibly material, size: full-page / halfpage, information such as preliminary drawing, detail, etc.), location and name of the institution which stores the manuscript (possibly plus collection / department), signature. - Please indicate below the picture captions (or in the manuscript) a) where exactly you wish to insert the images b) in what size: 1/1 page, 1⁄2 page, 1⁄4 page, and how they should be positioned (normally give this information when you are first making reference to the image in the manuscript, e.g. 'fig. 3 and 4 on top of each other' or 'on opposite pages', etc.). - Up to 40 illustrations per monograph / collective volume can be printed in colour (four-colour printing, no gravure printing).
-Please specify if you wish an image to be printed in black and white. - Do not insert data about graphics or illustrations directly into the text. - Images, colour charts, graphics, tables, schemes, etc. should be labelled distinctively in the respective captions and lists.
+- Please allocate the same numbers to the images as in the manuscript. - Please put together the picture captions for the figures in the following form: - Artist: work title, dating, (possibly material, size, information such as preliminary drawing, detail, etc.), location and name of the institution which stores the work (possibly also collection / department), inventory number. - For illustrations taken from manuscripts: work title, in: author: manuscript title, place of origin, dating, folio / page (possibly material, original size: full-page / half-page, information such as preliminary drawing, detail, etc.), location and name of the institution which stores the manuscript (possibly plus collection / department), signature. - Please indicate below the picture captions (or in the manuscript) a) where exactly you wish to insert the images b) in what size: 1/1 page, 1⁄2 page, 1⁄4 page, and how they should be positioned (normally give this information when you are first making reference to the image in the manuscript, e.g. 'fig. 3 and 4 on top of each other' or 'on opposite pages', etc.). - Up to 40 illustrations per monograph / collective volume can be printed in colour (four-colour printing, no gravure printing); b/w-illustrations are apart from the maximum number of pages envisaged for a volume (300-350 pages) not subject to any limitation.
+Please specify for every figure whether it is to be printed in b/w or colour. - Do not insert data about graphics or illustrations directly into the text. - Images, colour charts, graphics, tables, schemes, etc. should be labelled distinctively in the respective captions and lists.